-In your application, you can choose up to three different exchange options.
+In your application, you can choose up to four different exchange options.
 It is important that all these options offer courses in your area and at the right level.
 You are responsible to research your choices of universities.
 You will be asked to describe some courses you might be interested in taking at each one of your choices.

 Documents to upload with your application: